 3) I don’t like how Amex is handling its MR program as of late.
 Audits for no reason and freezing accounts out-of-the blue don’t instill confidence, do they?
 When you choose to accumulate flexible points, you put faith in the fact that they will be available when you need them.
 Otherwise, what’s the point, right?

-There are currently two main reasons I can think of that would prompt me to recommend Membership Rewards program over Ultimate Rewards: Delta and Jet Blue.
-If someone regularly flies short, expensive Delta routes that go for 5,000 miles one-way, I would say, Membership Rewards points may be the way to go.
-Jet Blue has some fantastic deals as well, where you can get 2 cents per point on flights.
+There are currently two main reasons I can think of that would prompt me to recommend Membership Rewards program over Ultimate Rewards: Delta and Avianca.
+If someone regularly flies short, expensive Delta or United routes that go for 5,000/7,500 miles one-way, I would say, Membership Rewards points may be the way to go.
 Also, see this post for other decent uses of MR points.

 But all in all, I have to admit that UR program is king…again.